Ulltralord/AES/README.md

   - for "decrypt" mode: the path to the file/files/directories being restored.

- • -p – password (the maximum size is 16 bytes).
+ • -p – password (the maximum size is 16 bytes)